Torrance Police Department: Controversy

+2013 Southern California shootings

 During the massive multi-agency manhunt for Christopher Jordan Dorner, the prime suspect in the 2013 Southern California shootings, in two separate incidents in the early morning hours of February 7, 2013, police shot at people unrelated to Dorner.
 Dorner was not present at either incident.

 Officers of the Torrance Police Department initiated the shooting in the second of these two cases.

 Torrance police officers first rammed the truck with their car, then opened fire.
 The vehicle was being driven by David Perdue who was on his way to the beach for some early morning surfing before work.
 Police claim that Perdue's pickup truck "matched the description" of the one belonging to Dorner.

 However, the Los Angeles Times reports that "the pickups were different makes and colors ...
 Perdue looks nothing like Dorner: He's several inches shorter and about a hundred pounds lighter ...
 Perdue is white; Dorner is black."

 Six months after the assault, the police paid Perdue $20,000 for the damage to his truck.
 The city has offered Perdue a half million dollars to settle the case, but he insists on almost four million dollars.
 As of August 2013, the city has not allowed outside investigators to see the truck.

 In contrast, the Los Angeles Police Department paid two women who were attacked a sum of $4.2 million in damages without going to court.